 Dangerous Liaisons – Choderlos de Laclos

 And, finally, this list of sexy books wouldn’t be complete without an honourable mention to Dangerous Liasons (or Les Liaisons dangereuses, in the original French): the filth that launched a thousand homages.
 It is the story of two staunch rivals, former lovers, who weaponise their sexuality and seduce their acquaintances in order to gain social control.
 They revel in their exploitation of others, they take glee in their cruelty, and they boast endlessly about their respective talents.
-It’s sex and power, all day every day, and we can see the influence of de Laclos’s work in all manner of popular culture today.
+It’s sex and power, all day every day, and we can see the influence of de Laclos’s work in all manner of contemporary pop culture.

 And there you have it: a bunch of books sexier than Lady Chatterley’s Lover, all of which are guaranteed to make you blush (at least a little).
 Will you admit to your favourite literary smut?
 Go on, tell me in the comments below (or, if you’re really brave, leave a comment at KUWTP on Facebook!).